Marcus Williams (safety): 2017

-On June 3, 2017, the New Orleans Saints signed Williams to a four-year, $6.24 million contract that includes $3.42 million guaranteed and a signing bonus of $2.67 million.
+On June 3, 2017, the New Orleans Saints signed Williams to a four–year, $6.24 million contract that includes $3.42 million guaranteed and a signing bonus of $2.67 million.

 During training camp, Williams competed for the role as a starting free safety against Vonn Bell.
-Head coach Sean Payton officially named him the backup, behind Bell, to begin the regular season.
+Head coach Sean Payton named him a backup safety to begin the season, behind starting safeties Vonn Bell and Kenny Vaccaro.

-He made his professional regular season debut and first career start in the New Orleans Saints' season-opener at the Minnesota Vikings and recorded five combined tackles in their 29–19 loss.
+On September 11, 2017, Williams made his professional regular season debut and first career start in the New Orleans Saints' season-opener at the Minnesota Vikings and recorded five combined tackles (three solo) during their 29–19 loss.
 He was credited with his first career tackle on wide receiver Stefon Diggs after pushing him out of bounds on the Vikings' first drive, but drew an unnecessary roughness penalty after hitting Diggs while he was out of bounds.
-On September 24, 2017, Williams assisted on two tackles, deflected a pass, and made his first career interception off a pass by Cam Newton during a 34–13 win at the Carolina Panthers in Week 3.
+On September 24, 2017, Williams made two tackles, a pass deflection, and had his first career interception off a pass by Cam Newton to running back Christian McCaffrey during a 34–13 win at the Carolina Panthers.
 He was inactive for the Saints' Week 13 victory against the Carolina Panthers, due to a groin injury he sustained the previous week.
-On December 31, 2017, Williams collected a season-high eight combined tackles, two pass deflections, and made a season-high two interceptions off pass attempts by Jameis Winston in the Saints' 31–24 loss at the Tampa Bay Buccaneers.
+On December 31, 2017, Williams collected a season-high eight combined tackles (seven solo), two pass deflections, and made a season-high two interceptions off pass attempts by Jameis Winston during a 31–24 loss at the Tampa Bay Buccaneers.
 He finished his rookie season with 73 combined tackles (59 solo), seven pass deflections, and four interceptions in 15 games and 15 starts.
 During the season, Williams was used as a third safety in Dennis Allen's three-safety technique and as an extra defensive back in nickel and dime packages.
 Pro Football Focus gave Williams an overall grade of 86.8, ranking him 11th among all qualified safeties in 2017.
+He was named to the PFWA All-Rookie Team.